input-output-hk/ce-jutus/README.md

   (UPLC) representation.
 From here it should be straightforward (via `aiken` again) to generate the binary representation of UPLC.

+You may want to check the section on [architecture](#architecture) for a visualization of the above.

 This is a feasibility study and a proof-of-concept, and, as such, not ready for production.
 But the results are positive, in the sense we prove that the original idea is doable.
 We can also take the whole work a step